"Watch your actions, they become your habits. Watch your habits, they become your character"

 Both motivations can work, and neither is bad.
 However, intrinsic one tends to last longer and does not cause burnout as much as extrinsic.

 Whatever the goal is, you will inevitably have a day, match, or situation where you do not show up.
-Do not allow yourself to make it a habit by not sticking to your small goals repeatedly!
+Do not allow yourself to make it a habit by not sticking to your small goals repeatedly!- Track progress

 From all self-improvement aspects, this was probably the hardest one to implement for me.
 At the same time, it was a habit that made a massive impact on my consistency in maintaining discipline.